wpwupingwp/novowrap/README.md

   in the old version of novowrap.
 Please upgrade your `novowrap` to `v0.97` or higher.
 If you find difficult to upgrade novowrap, please try to use the portable packages.
+* Q: I want to assemble mitochondria genomes.

+  A: add `-mt` option or click related checkbutton on the GUI.
+  Since mitochondria genomes do not have a stable and uniform structure like chloroplast, wet lab experiments may be necessary for verification.
+* Q: I want to assemble chloroplast genomes without quadripartite structure.

+  A: add `-simple_validate` option in commandline or click related checkbutton on the GUI.
+Note that without quadripartite structure, the Validate module will skip the adjustment of the structure of the sequences.